Skip to main content

 • account closure

-• Where multiple ISAs are held with the same ISA provider, the same date must be used for the calculation of the APS; it can't be calculated on a combination of the balance at the date of death for some ISAs and the balance at the time of the three events listed above for others.
+Where multiple ISAs are held with the same ISA provider, the same date must be used for the calculation of the APS; it can’t be calculated on a combination of the balance at the date of death for some ISAs and the balance at the time of one of three events listed above for others.

-You can choose which date to use for the calculation of the APS.
-If you choose the balance as at the date of your spouse or civil partner's death, you cannot later ask for the APS to be calculated on one of the three events above.
+You can choose which date to use for the calculation of your APS allowance.
+If you choose to use the balance as at the date of death, you cannot later ask for the APS to be calculated on one of the three events above.

 How to apply